 Certified Orthotic Fitter (COF) Salary

-Certified Orthotic Fitters in the United States take home approximately $15.56 per hour on average.
-Some workers in this field — roughly a fourth — are not awarded benefits.
-Medical coverage is reported by a strong majority and dental plans are enjoyed by more than half.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 53 percent.
-Job satisfaction is high and work is enjoyable for most Certified Orthotic Fitters.
+Certified Orthotic Fitters in the United States pull down an average of $15.50 per hour.
+Some workers in this field — about a fourth — are not awarded benefits.
+Medical coverage is reported by a fair number and dental plans are enjoyed by more than half.
+Job satisfaction is reported as high by the vast majority of workers.
+Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 56 percent.

 Job Description for Certified Orthotic Fitter (COF)

 Once a trained physician has determined the best course of action for a patient needing prosthetics, a certified orthotic fitter works with the patient to customize the medical device.
 They then helps the patient with fitting, as well as how to properly use and maintain it.
 The certified orthotic fitter works with both the patient and the physician to learn about the patient's needs, and they work with the patient to instruct them on how to use their new medical device safely and effectively; this involves some initial training for devices such as artificial limbs or supports so the patient grows accustomed to the device and uses it safely.
 The certified orthotic fitter continues to work with the patient in the following weeks and months to make sure that the adjustment is going smoothly and assists the patient when they have problems or concerns.Read More...

 To become a certified orthotic fitter, a high school diploma or equivalent is generally the minimum educational requirement.
 An associate's degree in a relevant field may be needed to advance within the field.
 Accreditation from an organization such as the National Commission on Orthotic and Prosthetic Education is needed to be a certified orthotic fitter.